 Local Nature Reserves - owned and managed by either/or City Council or local Wildlife Trust.
 There are also smaller City Wildlife Sites, but some of these aren't accessible to the public.
 Lots of opportunities for supported volunteering: Barnwell East; Barnwell West; Bramblefields; Byron's Pool; Coldham's Common; Logan's Meadow; Nine Wells; Paradise; Sheep's Green and Coe Fen; Stourbridge Common; West Pit

 Wildlife Trust nature reserves in Cambs: Beechwoods; Cherry Hinton Chalk Pits; Fulbourn Fen; Skaters' Meadow; Trumpington Meadows

 Local events and regular activities including bioblitzes and citizen science

-- Hobson's Brook Bioblitz - starting in June 2017.
+Hobson's Brook Bioblitz - started in June 2017.

-- Conversazione - annual (June) event in the Zoology Dept (free to enter), with lots of displays and opportunity to see what local individuals and groups are getting up to (see CNHS website).
+Conversazione - annual event in the Zoology Dept (free to enter), with lots of displays and opportunity to see what local individuals and groups are getting up to (see CNHS website).

 Local groups, attached to wild places

 Abbey People - neighbourhood association for North East part of Cambridge.
 Projects include the Margaret Wright Community Orchard, by the football stadium.

 Cambridge Past, Present and Future.
 Manage Wandlebury Country Park and Coton Countryside Reserve and look after the Leper Chapel, Bourn Mill and Hinxton Mill.